-11.4.1 Where records have been identified for destruction, they should be disposed of securely at the end of the academic year (or as soon as practical before that time).
-Records which have been identified for destruction should be confidentially destroyed.
+11.4.1 Where records have been identified for destruction, they will be disposed of securely at the end of the academic year (or as soon as practical before that time).
+Records which have been identified for destruction will be confidentially destroyed.
 This is because they will either contain personal or sensitive information, which is subject to the requirements of Data Protection legislation or they will contain information which is confidential to school or the Local Education Authority.
-Information should be shredded (or deleted as appropriate) prior to disposal or Leeds Children's Services Model Safeguarding and Child Protection Policy 2018-19 confidential disposal can be arranged through private contractors.
-For audit purposes the school should maintain a list of records which have been destroyed and who authorised their destruction.
+Information will be shredded (or deleted as appropriate) prior to disposal or confidential disposal can be arranged through private contractors.
+For audit purposes the school will maintain a list of records which have been destroyed and who authorised their destruction.
 This can be kept securely in either paper or an electronic format.